GoogleCloudPlatform/spanner-migration-tool/docs/monitoring/MonitoringMigrationDashboardSharded.md

 ## Where is my Dashboard?

 On the UI, the Migration Dashboards can be found under the **Monitoring Dashboards** section on the Prepare Migration page after all the resources have been generated.
-Along with this a list with shards and their corresponding dahsboards can be found on the Aggregated Monitoring Dashboard itself.
+Along with this a list with shards and their corresponding dahsboards can be found on the Aggregated Monitoring Dashboard itself as described [here](#shards-to-dashboard).

 <img src="https://services.google.com/fh/files/misc/mon-dash-prep-mig-agg.png"  style="width:500px;"/>